jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/var1.png" style="border:none;width:40%">
 </div>

-We generate 20,000 values of $$ y $$ using our familiar formula with 1000 of input $$x$$ in which half of them are 1 and another half are 0:
+We generate 20,000 values of $$ y $$ using our familiar formula with 1000 of input $$x$$ which half of them are 1 and another half are 0:

 $$
 y = Wx + b